 Buying a home is a big financial deal — not the least of which is coming up with a 20% down payment, the percentage often recommended you put down in order to qualify for better mortgage terms.

-But saving up such a hefty amount can be a challenge — which might be why the majority of would-be homebuyers end up putting down a lot less, according to the latest figures from the National Association of Realtors (NAR).
+But saving up such a hefty amount can be a challenge — which might be why the majority of would-be homebuyers end up putting down a lot less, according to figures from the National Association of Realtors (NAR).
 The organization found that among first-time homebuyers who closed on homes between April and June 2017, 73% put down less than 20%.
 Among all home buyers who closed last month, 53% put down less than that recommended amount.

 Even more surprising: 61% of first-time homebuyers had a down payment of 6% or less.